kmlawson/japanese-empire-mo3335/seminars.md

 ## Week 8 - Japan's Invasion of China

 *We will all be reading a longer chunk of Diana Lary, so we will not have a separate set of elective readings.
-You are also getting closer to your essay deadline so consider using sources and readings from your essay as your reading logs, when you wish.
+You are also getting closer to your essay deadline so consider using sources and readings from your essay as your reflective posts, when you wish.
 Handouts in weeks where there are no elective readings can be from any assigned secondary source.*

 **Primary Source Reading:**